Updated on May 25th, 2023

 Great Places to Start Looking for Private Student Loans

-1. Earnest*** – Charges no origination, application, prepayment, or late payment fees.
+1.Earnest*** – Charges no origination, application, prepayment, or late payment fees.
 We love minimizing fees!
-I also personally spoke with their team and found them so helpful and responsive which I think is a huge plus!
+I also personally spoke with their team and found them so helpful and responsive, which I think is a huge plus!

-2. Ascent – Allows borrowers experiencing financial difficulty to enter temporary hardship forbearance for up to 24 months!
+2.Ascent – Allows borrowers experiencing financial difficulty to enter temporary hardship forbearance for up to 24 months!

-3. Sallie Mae – One of the most well-known, PLUS cosigners can be released after the borrower makes 12 consecutive on-time monthly payments.
+3.Sallie Mae – One of the most well-known, PLUS cosigners can be released after the borrower makes 12 consecutive on-time monthly payments.
 For parents who are consigning undergraduate loans, this is a major benefit.

-4. Credible – Easiest to use
+4.Credible – Easiest to use

 First and foremost, there are great resources to help you compare different student loan options.
 Using an online tool like Credible can simplify your search for student loans by showing you direct comparisons between different lenders.
 They are basically marketplaces, so you can shop around.

-5. LendKey – Great comparison
+5.LendKey – Great comparison

 One other private student loan source that came up often in my search is LendKey.
 They are often one of the lender options when you look into the loan comparison tools, so I thought we’d share some details on them as well.

 One neat thing they mention is making small monthly student loan payments while in college.
-While this may sound challenging, it can be as little as $25 per month, which helps students avoid the scenario we described earlier, where interest builds up and is rolled into the principal once they graduate, thus increasing their loan payments exponentially.
+While this may sound challenging, it can be as little as $25 per month, which helps students avoid the scenario we described earlier, where interest builds up and is rolled into the principal once they graduate, thus increasing their student loan debt and payments exponentially.
 If a student can make these payments while in college, it would save them over $5,000 in the example we showed you.
 I was very impressed with Lendkey.

 If you want to see what kind of offerings they have for your situation, you can fill out a quick application here: Click here to view interest rates & apply